 - Official TOEFL or IELTS Score Report (International Applicants Only) - Please note that an 80 or higher is required on the TOEFL iBT or an overall minimum score of 7 for admission, with a score of no less than 6 on any individual module is required on the IELTS

 - Transcripts (Bachelors and Masters, if applicable) - Please note that a 3.0 out of 4.0 scale GPA is the minimum required for admissions

 - Selection of an Engineering specialization (request will be sent after you submit your online application and pay the fee)

 For application review purposes only, scan and upload copies of transcripts for all instiutions attended since high school.
 In the online application, you will be prompted to upload your scanned documents.
 Please upload both the front and back sides of the transcript.
 Uploaded transcripts should be recent and include the following: your name, dates of attendance, grades/marks received, credits and grading legend.
 UCI reserves the right to require official transcripts at any time during the admissions process, and rescind any offer of admission made if discrepancies between uploaded and official transcripts are found.
 Official transcripts will be requested if and when you are admitted and decide to attend UCI.
 Do not send official transcipts until this time, unless you are requested to do so.

 The next admission cycle will be for Fall 2020 as we do not accept applications for Winter or Spring quarters.
 Questions about the application process?
-Contact the Graduate Student Affairs Office.
+Contact the Graduate and Professional Studies office.